janetj36/janetsRepo/README.md

 # janetsRepo
-This is my learning repo
+This is my learning repo - How exciting!!!